atomone-hub/genesis/README.md

 will not promote the $ATOM1 token to be used as a fee token directly, even though it must be supported as a bootstrapping and recovery measure.

-While the convertability from $phATOM1 to the underlying $ATOM1 may be managed, paused, or throttled by governance of $ATOM1 with a Constitutional Majority of the $ATOM1 stakers not including the $ATOM1 of the $phATOM1 bonders, all the underlying $ATOM1 must be distributable back to $phATOM1 holders through a fair
+While the convertibility from $phATOM1 to the underlying $ATOM1 may be managed, paused, or throttled by governance of $ATOM1 with a Constitutional Majority of the $ATOM1 stakers not including the $ATOM1 of the $phATOM1 bonders, all the underlying $ATOM1 must be distributable back to $phATOM1 holders through a fair